grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

   client_id:       # The Azure Workload Identity's Client ID
   tenant_id:       # The Azure Account's Tenant ID holding the workload identity for LokiStack
   subscription_id: # The Azure Account's Subscription ID holding the workload identity for LokiStack
-  region:          # The Azure Location hosting the Kubernetes cluster and in turn LokiStack
 ```

 ##### Pre-requisites